-The Shenandoah Community School District recognizes the importance of ongoing learning opportunities for students.
-As such, the district shall offer summer school instruction in accordance with the following:

-- The board, in its discretion, may offer summer school for one or more courses and student activities for students who need additional help and instruction or for enrichment in those areas.
-Upon receiving a request for summer school, the board will weigh the benefit to the students and the school district as well as the school district's budget and availability of licensed employees to conduct summer school. - If a child who is eligible for special education has been determined to need extended school year services as necessary to receive a free appropriate public education, as determined according to state and federal law, such services shall be provided as described in the child's individualized education program. - In additional instances as provided by law.
+Generally, only driver's education and band will be offered during summer school.
+However, the board, in its discretion, may offer summer school for one or more courses and student activities for students who need additional help and instruction or for enrichment in those areas.
+This decision is within the discretion of the board.

+Upon receiving a request for summer school, the board will weigh the benefit to the students and the school district as well as the school district's budget and availability of licensed employees to conduct summer school.

-The superintendent may develop administrative regulations regarding this policy.
+It is the responsibility of the superintendent to develop administrative regulations regarding this policy.

-Legal Reference: Iowa Code §§ 279.8,; 280.3; 282.6.
-281 IAC 41.106.
-Cross Reference: 505.2 603 Summer School Licensed Employees Student Promotion - Retention - Acceleration Instructional Curriculum Summer School Transportation
+Legal Reference: Iowa Code §§ 279.8, .11; 280.3, .14; 282.1A, .6 (2011).

+Cross Reference: 410.3 Summer School Licensed Employees